 Through countless conversations with our customers, I've discovered that many troublesome "interference" cases boil down to users operating multiple channels without any antenna distribution, or existing distribution that is improperly deployed.

 With a surprisingly large number of these conversations, adding proper distribution completely eliminates dropouts and interference.
-(Whether we, RF Venue, Inc. end up selling any product to that customer or not).

 What is Antenna Distribution?